Skip to main content

 Without a powerful retrieval engine, natural language context alone won’t guarantee accurate, useful results.
 That’s where Squiz stands apart.

-Squiz Conversational AI Search combines the linguistic understanding of NLP with enterprise-grade retrieval, customization, and guardrails.
+Squiz Conversational Search combines the linguistic understanding of NLP with enterprise-grade retrieval, customization, and guardrails.
 It understands intent and delivers accurate answers, not just surface-level summaries.

 Here’s what sets it apart: